 For the definition of "baseline" costs directly related to the development of adequate monitoring and enforcement systems at the national level, the results of the WRc Sector Case Study from 19935) have been taken into account.
 According to this report, the present systems of monitoring are budget inadequate, staff resources are overstretched and laboratory facilities overloaded.
-The report estimates the annual cost of compliance for Bulgaria 10 million € Hungary 12 million € Romania 28 million € and Slovakia 6 million € based on per capita cost of 1.16 €at 1990 prices.
-Based on this information, the total cost for compliance, also for those Danube countries, which are not yet in the approximation process but which are undertaking special efforts to upgrade their legislation and mechanisms for compliance with international and EU standards has been estimated at 279,000,000 USD for the 3 years period 2003-2006.
+The report estimates the annual cost of compliance for Bulgaria 10 million $\in$ Hungary 12 million $\notin$ Romania 28 million $\notin$ and Slovakia 6 million $\notin$ based on per capita cost of 1.16 $\notin$ at 1990 prices.